coindxter/linshield/README.md

   ```
 #### On the Host Machine:

-- **Ensure that you are using the lastest versoin of VMware Workstatoin Pro.**It is free and easy to use and using snapshots saves so much time.
+- **Ensure that you are using the lastest versoin of VMware Workstatoin Pro**It is free and easy to use and using snapshots saves so much time.

 ### Installation Steps
 1. **Clone the repository**: